yanis-dlmr/EP-Simulator/README.md

 ## In short

 > **Note**
 > This project is not finished, some content might be wrong and missing.
+Everything will be translated in english in the future.

 The main objective of this project is to set up an interface to manage simulations in Modern Fortran (f90).
 This allows us to modify the inputs, to run the simulations and to display the results in a dynamic way with Plotly.
 These simulations were made for a Scientific Project to apply the Navier-Stockes equations.